Why website maintenance matters and how much it costs

 - The company's size and reputation can't afford downtime

-In most cases, professional maintenance is the better choice because it’s proactive - it doesn’t wait for something to break, it prevents it.
-A $110/month maintenance fee is far less than an emergency weekend “the site is down” repair rate (typically $50 – $100/hour).
+In most cases, professional maintenance wins because it is proactive — it prevents breakage instead of reacting to it.
+A $110/month maintenance fee beats an emergency weekend "the site is down" rate of $50–$100/hour.

 - Check uptime monitoring